-The E-2 visa allows Canadian citizens to buy or start a business in the U.S. To qualify for an E-2 visa, the business must be active, substantial, at risk, and the investor must oversee and direct the day-to-day operations.
-The visa is valid for five years, and may be renewed indefinitely so long as the business continues to operate.
+The E-2 treaty investor visa allows Canadian citizens to buy or start a business in the U.S. In order to qualify for an E-2 visa, the business must be active, substantial, at risk, and the investor must oversee and direct the day-to-day operations.
+For Canadians, the E-2 visa is valid for five years at a time, and may be renewed indefinitely so long as the business continues to operate.

 What does a Canadian need to do first in order to start or buy a business in the U.S.?